-Primary beneficiaries include youth (ages 15-18) who have dropped out of school or are on the cusp of doing so.
+Primary beneficiaries include youth (ages 15-18) who have dropped out of school or are at risk of doing so.
 These boys and girls cannot relate to traditional educational settings, tend to have dangerously low self-esteem and limited employability skills.
 Increasingly, we are also working with young adults (ages 18-21) who are struggling to advance into adulthood.

 The Educational Community

 Kaima works with other NGOs and educators, as well as municipal and government authorities to provide alternative educational, social, /and vocational opportunities for the young people in their care.
 Increasingly we mentor other educators and farmers interested in adopting and/or adapting our methodology.

 With interest in the "farm-to-table" lifestyle on the rise, Kaima's model of selling organic produce through the CSA platform is well-aligned with an existing natural market waiting to be further developed.

 Beyond Kaima's commitment to agricultural sustainability, we are similarly committed to human sustainability.
 In this effort, we come together as a community to attend to the unique needs of each boy or girl who has dropped out in an effort to re-engage them in meaningful endeavors.

 Kaima is able to operate as an “educational employer” thanks to the generous support of our CSA subscribers; in-kind commercial and community support; government and local authorities; as well as critical philanthropic partnerships.

 To all we say "toda raba" - thank you very much!

 HEKDESH: The Dorot Alumni Philanthropy Collective